How to let your users enable autoresponder rules by themselves

 - Design a template that you can use for auto-reply messages

-When your organization is licensed to use CodeTwo Email Signatures for Office 365, you can use the Autoresponder feature to create auto-reply messages for your users and teams at no extra cost.
+When your organization is licensed to use CodeTwo Email Signatures 365, you can use the Autoresponder feature to create auto-reply messages for your users and teams at no extra cost.

-Automatic replies are added in the cloud and require the software to work in either server-side mode or combo mode.
-If you use client-side mode and want to use Autoresponder, simply switch to combo mode.
-Learn more about signature modes
+Automatic replies are added in the cloud and require the software to work in either cloud (server-side) mode or combo mode.
+If you use Outlook (client-side) mode and want to use Autoresponder, simply switch to combo mode Learn more about signature modes

 The Autoresponder feature is not enabled by default.
 If you haven’t turned it on in CodeTwo Admin Panel yet, follow these steps.

 How to configure the program for this scenario

 In this example, we’ll set up three CodeTwo custom attributes: